WouterBant/GEVit-DL2-Project/Blogpost.md

 - *Slows down model during inference*: although all transformations are processed simultaneously, one could explore the possibility of predicting the useful transformations with a small neural network to save computations spent on uninformative/misleading transformations.

 *Base model wastes parameters to learn equivariant properties*: the only ways to solve this are either by using an equivariant network, or similarly transforming all inputs.
 The former gives the most guarantees, but are parameters a more important metric than training/inference time?

+#### Speeding up ViT
+While the performance of GE-ViT is enhanced, the way the G-CNN reduces the spatial dimensions of the image presents two key limitations.
+First, by aggregating over the group invariantly before feeding inputs to GE-ViT, we prevent GE-ViT from distinguishing between different orientations of the original input, even though it subsequently lifts the input to the group again.
+Second, the aggressive reduction of spatial dimensions from 64 to 6 through max-pooling results in a loss of translation equivariance.

+Further research could address these limitations by:
+- Reducing the spatial dimensions naturally via group convolutions.
+- Providing the lifted feature maps directly to GE-ViT, avoiding invariant aggregation over the group before inputting to GE-ViT.
+This approach allows GE-ViT to bypass lifting self-attention and directly apply group self-attention to feature maps from different groups

+Incorporating both would result in a hybrid architecture uniquely equivariant to either the E(2) or SE(2) group.